This is my first FL Studio Tutorial on Music Sensation.

 3. Find the key and reproduce note by note

-In the basic info of the remix you will also find the key.
-If you want to work with the project you need more information.
+In the basic info of the remix, you will also find the key.
+If you want to work on the project you need more information.

-You need to reproduce the acapella note by note, to know what notes does it contain.
+You need to reproduce the acapella note by note, to know what notes it contains.

 Now you have a pitch plug-in.
 How do you use it to find the notes of the voice?